mstniy/cuda_virtual_interplay/README.md

         ...
     };

-One disadvantage of trying to migrate virtual bases is that it can fail silently by mistaking data bytes for vtable bytes and overwriting them during migrations.
-It is also slower, since it needs to check every byte to see if it belongs to the vtable or not.
+Another disadvantage to migrating virtual bases is that it is slower, since it needs to check every byte to see if it belongs to the vtable or not.

 ## Usage